Aikido in Fredericksburg offers a variety of programs to provide the most complete martial arts training available:

 - Seminars: Several times each year, Aikido in Fredericksburg hosts seminars with visiting instructors selected from among the best in the world.

 - Kyudo: “The Way of the Bow” is the elegant method of drawing and shooting the traditional Japanese longbow.
 Participants will practice a variety of postures and movements, and learn how to draw the bow and shoot it with emphasis on technique.

 - Yoga: Relaxed, supported movements and postures release blocked energy and refresh both mind and body.

-We also offer individual instruction, weapons training, instructor training, and intensive classes.
+We also offer individual instruction, weapons training, instructor training, and intensives.
 Click here to schedule a free trial class.

 Click here to buy a gift card or introductory membership for someone you care about.